Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 - The constitution guarantees Cubans the right to recall their politicians.
 If they want their leaders out, they can vote them out.

-Despite these achievements, Cuba is still one of the poorest countries in Latin America with wages averaging 17-30 dollars per month (though the cost of living is comparatively low).
-This is largely due to a trade embargo that has been in place since 1961.
+Despite these achievements, Cuba is still one of the poorest countries in Latin America, with wages averaging about 46 dollars per month (although the cost of living is comparatively low).
+This is largely due to a trade embargo that was placed on Cuba by the United States (US) that has been in place since 1961.

 The 1996 Helms-Burton Act followed.
 This threatened anyone who invested in Cuba with a ban on doing business in the United States.
 As such, the Helms-Burton Act was an attempt to control how other countries trade with Cuba.
 The United Nations declared it a violation of international law.